MartinHeroux/papermate/README.md

 We can see that a new PDF document has been created.
 When no arguments are provided, papermate will look for a Markdown file in the current directory, and Citation Style Language and BibTeX reference files in a `bib` directory.

-The more expliciate way to achieve the same results would be to run:
+The more explicit way to achieve the same results would be to run:

 ```bash
 $ papermate --input paper.md --csl bib/vancouver-author-date.csl --bib bib/refs.bib